kingparra/ansible-for-devops/05_-_playbooks_beyond_the_basics/notes.rst

   # Dicts/Objects
   ###############
+  # There are two ways to access sub-elements in Jinja
+  # and both of them will return either an attribute or
+  # dict item, it doesn't matter which.

   # If you use the attribute reference operator, the attribute name
   # must be a valid identifier (no special chars), and cannot be a dunder.
   # Dunders are names like __init__, __mult__, or __whatever_maann__.